Towards Universal Soccer Video Understanding: Related Works

 \textbf{Visual-Language Models}~\cite{CLIP, zhai2023SigLIP, li2022blip, li2023blip2, alayrac2022flamingo} have exhibited remarkable performance across extensive applications like classification, segmentation, image-text retrieval, and image captioning.
-Furthermore, efforts have also ventured into more challenging video understanding~\cite{li2023llama-vid, li2023videochat2, zhang2023video-llama} tasks, such as temporal alignment~\cite{li2024multi, han2022temporal}, dense captioning~\cite{zhou2024streaming, chen2024panda70m, yang2023vid2seq}, and audio description~\cite{han2023autoad, han2023autoad2, han2024autoad3}.
+Recent efforts have ventured into more challenging video understanding~\cite{li2023llama-vid, li2023videochat2, zhang2023video-llama, zhou2025mlvubenchmarkingmultitasklong, shu2024videoxlextralongvisionlanguage} tasks, such as temporal alignment~\cite{li2024multi, han2022temporal}, dense captioning~\cite{zhou2024streaming, chen2024panda70m, yang2023vid2seq}, and audio description~\cite{han2023autoad, han2023autoad2, han2024autoad3}.
 However, these efforts typically focus on general scenarios, limiting their adaptability to specific professional fields.
-Thus, to advance further into specialized fields such as soccer, this paper presents the first visual-language foundation model tailored for comprehensive soccer understanding.
+Thus, this paper aims to bridge this gap by advancing visual-language models tailored for comprehensive soccer understanding.